 Additionally, Upsolver also enables updates/deletes to tables in Athena for common CDC and compliance use cases.

-Thus, the intersection and union of Apache Presto, Amazon Athena, and Upsolver offer a solution to the challenges of analyzing petabytes of data, quickly and effectively, with low overhead costs.
+Thus, the intersection and union of Presto, Amazon Athena, and Upsolver offer a solution to the challenges of analyzing petabytes of data, quickly and effectively, with low overhead costs.